oist/Usiigaci/README.md

 3. Alternatively, you can load the indexed 8 bit masks files into Lineage Mapper, or Metamorph which the tracking can be eaily done.

 ### Data analysis and visualization
-Currently we have finished data loading interface for three type of analyzed data
+Currently we have finished data loading interface for four types of analyzed data
 1. ImageJ tracked multi-measure output

 	each cell track of all time points followed by another

+2. trackpy output data by our python tracker

+	each cell track of all time points followed by another.
+Users can use the GUI to delete bad tracks for data verification.

-2. Lineage Mapper tracked results
+3. Lineage Mapper tracked results

 	only cells that did not divide, fusion or lost throughout time lapse is picked up.

-3. Metamorph tracked data
+4. Metamorph tracked data

 of all, since Lineage mapper and Metamorph only provide cell centroids data, the parameters regarding cell area, perimeter and orientation cannot be analyzed (there shouldn't be any error, just lack of data during data analysis and visualization in the notebook)